bbrtj/hackathon-gold-rush/README.md

-A game server for a hackathon-like event (in development)
+A game server for a hackathon-like event
 ===========

 ### Name